Preclinical WebsiteClinical Website

 An innovative mouse model based on AAV-driven expression of human tau in APP/PS1 mice.

 A current limitation of many models of Alzheimer's disease is that they do not fully capture the spectrum of pathology that defines the human disease.
-To overcome this obstacle, our team at Biospective has developed and characterized a "co-pathology" model that by combines transgenic (APP/PS1 mice) and AAV vector-based methodologies.
+To overcome this obstacle, our team at Biospective has developed and characterized a "co-pathology" model that combines transgenic (APP/PS1 mice) and AAV vector-based methodologies.

 This co-pathology model features the Aβ pathology characteristic of the APP/PS1 mouse, as well as intracellular phosphorylated wild-type human tau.
 In addition, this mouse model develops marked neuroinflammation, neurodegeneration, and associated functional impairments, reflecting the complex pathological interactions relevant to human Alzheimer's disease.